Do you want help with your academic appeal?

 There are circumstances when the ADFG Office may close your file without a hearing.
 The ADFG Office will deem an appeal abandoned and therefore closed, for one or more of the following reasons:

-2. You do not make yourself available and/or are unresponsive to communications or requests, and you do not provide valid reasons and/or appropriate documentation to explain your unavailability/unresponsiveness.
+- You do not make yourself available and/or are unresponsive to communications or requests, and you do not provide valid reasons and/or appropriate documentation to explain your unavailability/unresponsiveness.

 The Division has 60 calendar days to provide a Response to your appeal.
 The specific deadline is set out in the ADFG Office’s letter to the Division.
 You will receive a copy of the letter requesting a Response that is sent to the Division.

-The Division provides its Response directly to the ADFG Office.
-The Division’s Response consists of one electronic file in PDF format of all its materials, including any documents that it filed before the previous appeals committee whose decision you are appealing.
 The ADFG Office then forwards a copy of the Division's Response to you, along with a letter from the ADFG Office providing you with a two-week time period in which to provide a Reply to the Division.
 A specific deadline will be given to you in that letter to provide your Reply, should you choose to write one.

-A Reply is an opportunity for you to respond only to new information/materials that the Division has put forward that was not already addressed in your original appeal material.
-Your Reply should be brief, should you decide to submit one.
-Replies are not mandatory, and you can choose not to submit one as part of your appeal.
 If you do choose to submit a Reply, please submit one electronic file, including attachments, in PDF format containing bookmarks with corresponding titles, a table of contents, and page numbers using the bates numbering tool in Adobe Acrobat to the ADFG Office.
 You will be given two weeks to submit your Reply, and the deadline will be provided to you by the ADFG Office.

 Panel members will get a copy of all of the materials that you and the Division have submitted in relation to your appeal.
-This will include your Appeal Package and supporting documentation, the Division's Response, and your Reply (if any).
+This will include your Appeal Package including supporting documentation, the Division's Response, and your Reply (if any).

 The ADFG Office generally forwards these materials to your Academic Appeals Committee members three to four weeks in advance of the scheduled hearing, so that they have time to read all of the materials submitted by both parties.
 You should therefore assume that the panel members have read all of the materials prior to your hearing.